quxiaofeng/csxfqu/_posts/2012-09-07-diy-loose-leaf-system.md

 + standard two hole puncher(80mm)
 + [A5 leather 6-hole binder](http://trade.taobao.com/trade/detail/tradeSnap.htm?spm=a1z09.2.9.231&tradeID=145951262061323)

+__This A5 system should be reading or large scale writting__

 #### A6 System
 + A6 loose leaf organizer
 + [Adjustable six hole puncher](http://item.taobao.com/item.htm?id=12339657674)

+__This A6 system is more suitable for note taking, the calendar and schedule__